Showing posts with label Atari Falcon. Show all posts

 The Abbey Of The Dead

 You all know of my love for the Atari ST/e computers?
-However, I stray to other machines but, don't panic I'm not talking about the Ameoba!
-No, a powerful 32-bit computer Atari should have had more success with - and released sooner.
-Yep, the Falcon which already has its own section here on my website.
+However, I stray to other machines, but don't panic, I'm not talking about the Ameoba!
+No, a powerful 32-bit computer, Atari should have had more success with - and released sooner.
+Yep, the Falcon, which already has its own section here on my website.

 Go on, be unique, and check that out!

-The Abbey of the Dead, or more precisely, L'Abbaye Des Morts was originally by Locomalito & converted to the Falcon by Jo Even Skarstein (Joska).
+The Abbey of the Dead, or more precisely, L'Abbaye Des Morts, was originally, by Locomalito & converted to the Falcon by Jo Even Skarstein (Joska).
 Earlier this year, Cote Gamers released the boxed version!

-I think we need to see a couple of sexy Atari Falcon screenshots?
+I think we need to see a couple of sexy Atari Falcon screenshots.
 Who's with me?
 Come on...

 We begin with the Crusaders chasing us through the forest.

-A couple of dangerous leaps in the windy woods and we make it to safety within the church!
+A couple of dangerous leaps in the windy woods, and we make it to safety within the church!

 So what's this game about?

-It's an historical tale from the 13th century and somewhat disappointing thanks to humans being typically stupid.
+It's a historical tale from the 13th century and somewhat disappointing thanks to humans being typically stupid.
 The Cathars, who preached Christian beliefs, were expelled from the Languedoc region of France by the Catholic Church.
 Sigh, I guess these people missed the point of what Jesus was teaching?
 Well, they treated the Cathars as heretics and banished them!
 If you're interested in more information: https://en.wikipedia.org/wiki/Albigensian_Crusade

 Okay, it's a good idea to read signs and look for helpful items.
 Just like in these screenshots...